 - Sound for Media Products

-- Classroom Lab with 25 HP workstations with Midi controller keyboards.
+- Classroom Lab with 25 workstations and Midi controller keyboards

 - Analog Recording Studio